Function return

 The next step in making our functions more useful will be to allow them to communicate with other parts of our code.

-Return values is the main way our functions can send some information to the function that called them.
-This is done by providing that calling function with some data.
+Return values are the main way our functions can send some information to the code that called them.

 In our exploration of functions so far, we have waved off the syntax such as void